rask/httpstati/README.md

     valid RFCs.
 -   The `codes` as a command is a bit redundant currently.
 Perhaps find a way to use the status code numbering as a command directly.
+-   Simpler installation procedure, auto-updates using `httpstati update` or something.
+-   Expand the content.
+Perhaps an `example` command on situation where to return and use certain HTTP status codes.
+Maybe a `references` command with links to relevant documents, articles and discussions on certain codes and best practices.

 ## Development